 The easiest and quickest way to getting the liquor license for your concept, barring a change of use permit, is to buy it from the previous owner.
 For example, you’re buying a family-owned cantina style restaurant and going to continue business as a bar and grill.
 You can buy your license for your location from the previous owner and put it in your name.
 From there the state and local processes are cut down a bit.
 They will still need to verify basic information: background check on you, consult census data for the area, and ensure nothing really is being changed about the establishment.
 That can take as little as 6 months in some cases.
 As always, however, don’t count on a short 6-month timeline as curveballs may be thrown.
 Additionally, you should ALWAYS get an entitlements solutions firm on your team.

 - While your application is getting routed through the state process you need to apply with your local jurisdiction.
 This can be the county and city.
 Depending on where your establishment lies on the map.
 Be prepared to go through an extensive examination of your site as well as yourself.
-Background checks, credit checks, crime for the local neighborhood, number of incidents in the area, the number of bathrooms your establishment has, and many more questions will be asked.
+Background checks, credit checks, the crime in the local neighborhood, the number of incidents in the area, the number of bathrooms your establishment has, are just some of the questions that will be asked.

 - Normally, off-the-record the process is then to consult with the local neighborhood council and get on their agenda.
 Speak with council members that are involved with the district and partner with them on your project.
 They can help during the meeting to discuss why your project is a good fit for the neighborhood.

-- Wait wait wait wait wait.
+- Be patient!
 This will take time, additional forms will pop up as required, there will be fees, fees, and more fees.
-Be patient and ready.
+Be calm, composed, and ready.

 - Get your license!

 We’d also like to note you are able to apply for construction permits outside of this entitlements piece, however, you will need to ensure you have drafted your plans to meet liquor license requirements.